wanzirong/goplantuml/README.md

   -recursive
         walk all directories recursively -show-aggregations
-        renders public aggregations even when -hide-connections is used (do not render by default) -show-aliases
+        renders public aggregations even when -hide-connections is used (render by default) -show-aliases
         Shows aliases even when -hide-connections is used -show-compositions
-        Shows compositions even when -hide-connections is used -show-connection-labels
+        Shows compositions even when -hide-connections is used (render by default) -show-dependents
+        Shows dependents even when -hide-connections is used (do not render by default)
+  -show-connection-labels
         Shows labels in the connections to identify the connections types (e.g. extends, implements, aggregates, alias of -show-implementations
-        Shows implementations even when -hide-connections is used -show-options-as-note
+        Shows implementations even when -hide-connections is used (render by default) -show-options-as-note
         Show a note in the diagram with the none evident options ran with this CLI -title string
         Title of the generated diagram -hide-private-members
-        Hides all private members (fields and methods)
+        Hides all private members (fields and methods) -hide-std-packages
+        Hides standard packages (do not render by default)
 ```

 #### Example